 By facilitating low-risk travel from friendly countries into America, the VWP drives U.S. economic growth, spurs job creation, and creates a more positive impression of America worldwide.
-In 2008, the countries in the VWP generated more than 16 million visits to the U.S. – accounting for 65 percent of all overseas visitors – i.e., international visitors other than those from our next-door neighbors Canada and Mexico–arrived through the VWP.
-While visiting the U.S., they spent $79 billion, supported more than half a million American jobs and generated $13 billion in payroll and $7.8 billion in government taxes for the U.S. economy in 2008.
-The VWP also allows the federal government to strengthen our nation’s homeland security efforts by allowing it to shift resources towards screening visitors from higher risk countries.
+In 2013, more than 19 million visitors to the U.S., 60 percent of all overseas visitors – i.e., international visitors other than those from our next-door neighbors Canada and Mexico–arrived through the VWP.
+While visiting the U.S., they spent $79 billion, supported more than half a million American jobs and generated $13 billion in payroll and $12 billion in government tax revenues.

 U.S. TRAVEL POSITION

 The Visa Waiver Program is critical to increasing foreign travel to the United States and helping our economy, as overseas travelers spend more and stay longer than visitors from Canada and Mexico.
 The U.S. Travel Association advocates continued expansion of the VWP under its current parameters, which include improved security information sharing between the United States and visa waiver countries on criminal records, verifiable passport issuance, and a visa refusal rate of 10 percent.